Farwhyn/Time_Your_Trip/README.md

 **GPSHandler**: is for checking how far the user is from their destination stop
 **MainActivity**: this activity is responsible for the launcher page, where the user is expected to enter the bus stop number he/she is at
 **NextBusesAdapter**: this activity is to generate the list view of the buses provided to the user after he entered the starting bus stop
-**NextStopsAdapter**: this activity is for returning the upcoming bus stops **OfflineAlarm**:this activity is for setting the alarm when the offline mode is selected.
+**NextStopsAdapter**: this activity is for returning the upcoming bus stops
+**OfflineAlarm**:this activity is for setting the alarm when the offline mode is selected.
 **OfflineService**:
 **OfflineStops**:this is for generating the bus stops for the offline mode.
-**Stop**: this activity will provide the location of the selected stop **SwipeDetector**: this activity is for deleting a bus stop from the favorite list by swipping it left.
+**Stop**: this activity will provide the location of the selected stop
+**SwipeDetector**: this activity is for deleting a bus stop from the favourite list by swipping it left.
-**TimerService**: this activity contains the algorithm of the time, check the dest, and update the time in the online mode **TranslinkHandler**: this activity is where we are extracting the infos from translink API and parsing them to a JSON object or JSON array
+**TimerService**: this activity contains the algorithm of the time, check the dest, and update the time in the online mode **TranslinkHandler**: this activity is where we are extracting the infos from Translink API and parsing them to a JSON object or JSON array
 **TranslinkUI**: this activity is for providing the user with the buses that they can take from their starting location

 ##Design patterns used:
 * Observer pattern
 As for the whole system, UI reflects the change of the states of the APP.
 Every time the state changes, it updates.